KEEP UP TO DATE ON THE LATEST IN DIGITAL MARKETING

 Why?
 Because it doesn’t distinguish between branded and non-branded searches.

-Ranking for branded terms is as easy as stealing candy from a baby.
+Ranking for branded terms on search engines is as easy as stealing candy from a baby.

-But let’s be real; the non-branded ones are where the real investment goes.
+But let’s be real; the non-branded ones are where the real benefit lies.

 That’s why it’s crucial to keep a close eye on what keywords you’re ranking for, how they’re trending, and how much traffic they’re driving–especially for those “money terms”.